 Long story short: ipSpace.net is going on an extended coffee break on June 24th 2021.
 You can stop reading; the rest of the blog post is full of details you probably don’t care about.

-Also, after investing two lifetimes into this project, and a few planned changes coming just before our regular summer hiatus (see below) it’s time for a longer break. ipSpace.net might be back to business-as-usual after a few months (unlikely), or it could be Ivan working on some interesting stuff (most likely) or ipSpace.net slowly disappearing into the sunset (not impossible).
+Anyway, after investing two lifetimes into this project, and a few planned changes coming just before our regular summer hiatus (see below) it’s time for a longer break. ipSpace.net will revert back to Ivan working on some interesting stuff.

 What planned changes are you talking about?
 Three years ago Irena Marčetič joined ipSpace.net (making us a team for the first time).
 She quickly took over day-to-day operations, making it possible for me to focus on creating things I hope you found valuable instead of dealing with support issues, video editing, guest speaker logistics, and a dozen other boring things that need to be do to keep a business running.

 The split of responsibilities also allowed us to create significantly more content, have more guest speakers, and run several online courses each year.

 Irena was pretty open when she joined ipSpace.net that she might move on in a few years… and decided it’s time to move on by the end of June 2021, giving me a perfect excuse to take a break myself.

 What will happen to ipSpace.net content?
 Nothing bad.
 Everything that’s out there will stay where it is, and we plan to keep going at full speed until late June 2021.

 The rate of content delivery will slow down after that.
 Expect one or two live sessions per month (excluding July, August and December), mostly without guest speakers.